Sawyer-Powell/chatgcc/README.md

 ## Available work

-Currently, this "compiler" can only linke to the C standard library.
+Currently, this "compiler" can only link to the C standard library.
 It's likely we can get ChatGPT to also generate the linking flags for `gcc` to build the executable.